This is a list of APIs that have been removed:

 In libsoup 2 there was an attempt at making various APIs of the library thread-safe.
 However this was never well tested, maintained, or documented.

-In libsoup 3 it now behaves in line with other GObject libraries.
+libsoup 3 was initially designed to behave in line with other GObject libraries.
 Once you

 SoupSession all usage of that session must happen on the same